DexGroves/plotligraph/README.md

 [that will look something like this.](https://rawgit.com/dexgroves/plotligraph/html/index.html)

 ## Disclaimer
+OpenGL seems to render badly in Linux, and even worse inside VMs.

 Due to forces beyond control, `plotligraph` will generate one `brewer.pal` warning per edge.
 Don't worry about it.

 ## How to plot